 REG115.16 WHORL: hair growth that forms a spiral pattern.

-REG116.
+REGII6.
 RE-REGISTRATION CERTIFICATE.
 Re-registration certificates are issued to indicate a change in the sire, dam or foaling year.

 REG116.1 A re-registration certificate requires a properly completed registration application, accompanied by a breeder's certificate, a stallion breeding report and a statement from the owner (or lessee or authorized agent for owner) of the dam at time of foaling, which gives details as to why the horse was incorrectly registered.
 In addition, if the foaling year is changed to an earlier year, the difference between the registration fee paid at that time and the amount which should have been paid at that time, must be remitted.
+AQHA must be provided with the original registration certificate before a re-registration certificate can be issued.